 We can say that this measure gives the potential loss for any type of investment over a time period.
-Basically, it gives the probability of losing a given amount for any investment.
-VAR usually has three elements – an estimate of the loss, a time period and a confidence level.
+Basically, it provides the probability of losing a given amount for any investment.
+VAR usually has three elements – an estimate of the loss, a time period, and a confidence level.

-For example, VAR of 5% at 97% for the next four days means the value of portfolio won’t drop more than 5% over the next four days with 97% certainty.
+For example, a VAR of 5% at 97% for the next four days means the value of the portfolio won’t drop more than 5% over the next four days with 97% certainty.

 Who Uses It and Why?

-To banks and other financial institutions, this helps to ensure if they have enough capital reserves to cover the losses.
-Or, if they need to reduce concentrated holdings to take on higher-than-acceptable risks.
+To banks and other financial institutions, this helps to ensure that they have enough capital reserves to cover the losses.
+Or if they need to reduce concentrated holdings to take on higher-than-acceptable risks.

 Following are the advantage of value at risk: